plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.4.1 Attendance

 The Associé convening a Tactical Meeting must name the Rôles desired in that meeting.
-All Rôle Leads of those Rôles are then invited to attend, unless the convener narrows the invite to include only a subset of Rôle Leads for a Rôle.
+All Porteurs de Rôle of those Rôles are then invited to attend, unless the convener narrows the invite to include only a subset of Porteurs de Rôle for a Rôle.
 The convener may choose the Facilitator of any relevant Cercle to run the meeting.

 #### 2.4.2 Facilitation & Process